giannetti/portfolio/_posts/2025-04-30-using-dh-skills-to-do-collections-work.md

     - librarianship
 ---

 I recall once seeing a CFP about applications of digital humanities methods to (traditional) library work.
 Librarians are a notoriously risk-adverse group, and this call seemed oriented towards proving that the scary new thing could actually help our conservative profession do its bread-and-butter work.
 DH; it's not so bad!
 I recall thinking at the time that this was sort of an interesting idea, that I had certainly done it, but nothing that rose to the level of a research article or conference paper.
 This post falls into the category of ordinary librarian task made easier by DH.
-Since libraries, and higher ed more generally, are once again facing alarming headwinds, and I'm hearing calls to "get back to basics," and just not do the more advanced research library stuff for a while, I thought it might be advantageous to show in some detail how being a DH or data librarian can help with the more traditional subject librarian portfolio.
-[Matthew Lincoln](https://mstdn.social/@mdlincoln) once quipped on the old site that 90% of DH was a table join, and I laughed because it was kind of true, especially in the broader sense of comparing these data to those other data and drawing new insights from the juxtaposition.
+Since libraries, and higher ed more generally, are once again facing alarming headwinds, and I'm hearing calls to "get back to basics," and just not do the more advanced research library stuff for a while, I thought it might be advantageous to show in some detail how DH-y or data librarian-y skills can help with the more traditional subject librarian portfolio.
+[Matthew Lincoln](https://mstdn.social/@mdlincoln) once quipped on the old site that 90% of DH was a table join, and I laughed because it was true, especially in the broader sense of comparing these data to those other data and drawing new insights from the juxtaposition.
 This post, however, is about a literal table join, lol.

 Since summer is around the corner, and I have fewer course and workshop requests, I am turning my attention to collections weeding, which is to say pruning older, disused books to make way for newer materials.
 In addition to being a DH librarian, I am also a subject liaison to various language and literature fields, which means the responsibility for our congested P class falls more or less squarely on my shoulders.
 This section of the stacks has been a problem for many years, but since we also loan more P classified volumes than any other Library of Congress class, it never rose to the level of a crisis in my mind.
 Although lately our space issues have been multiplying, hence the added incentive to give it a look.
 Our print retention guidelines have this to say about withdrawing volumes: